Nurses spend the majority of their shift on their feet, which makes wearing the right shoes essential.

 Check the price of the Hoka Arahi Running Shoe on Amazon.

-5. Men’s Gaviota Running Shoe
+5. Men’s One One Gaviota Running Shoe

-Avoid foot problems with this uniquely-designed Men’s Gaviota Running Shoe.
+Avoid foot problems with this uniquely designed Men’s Gaviota Running Shoe.

-Many nurses suffer from painful foot disorders like plantar faciitis, heel spurs, and swollen, tender feet.
+Many nurses suffer from painful foot disorders like plantar fasciitis, heel spurs, and swollen, tender feet.
 Most of this is due not wearing shoes that fit properly and provide the correct amount of support.

 Standing on your feet for eight or more hours a day requires shoes that mold to the foot and provide support in all of the right areas.